mfocchi/locosim/Readme.md

 p.startSimulator(..., additional_args =additional_args)
 ```

 2) Another annoying point is the default timeout to kill Gazebo that is by default very long.
-You can change it (e.g. to 0.1s) by setting the  _TIMEOUT_SIGINT _TIMEOUT_SIGTERM:
+You can change it (e.g. to 0.1s) by setting the  _TIMEOUT_SIGINT = 0.1 and _TIMEOUT_SIGTERM = 0.1:

 ```
-sudo gedit /opt/ros/ROS_VERSION/lib/pythonPYTHON_VERSION/dist-packages/roslaunch/nodeprocess.py:
+sudo gedit /opt/ros/ROS_VERSION/lib/PYTHON_PREFIX/dist-packages/roslaunch/nodeprocess.py
 ```

  this will cause ROS to send a `kill` signal much sooner.